 - The alleged need for redirection and related system performance impact does not apply to the general case.

+Deutsche Telekom wished the following statement to be recorded in this report:

+- Deutsche Telekom commented that from their perspective, TD S2-172812 neither solves nor even addresses the underlying problem.

 TD S2-172144 (P-CR) TS 23.501 N11 Interaction for Registration Area Allocation.
 (Source: ETRI).
 Abstract: This contribution proposes to describe N11 interaction between AMF and SMF for registration area management.